Faculty and Staff Professional Activities

 If you ask Dr. Scuro what she is up to for 2018, she responds: “I have started drafting a book proposal based on my second-year seminar course, Marx for the Millennium.”

-Dr. Amy Bass, professor of history and director of the Honors Program, was a panelist at the Dickinson College panel “More than a Game: Soccer and Social Justice in the Twenty-First Century” on Wednesday, April 6, 2016.
+Dr. Amy Bass, professor of history and director of the Honors Program in the School of Arts & Sciences, was a panelist at the Dickinson College panel “More than a Game: Soccer and Social Justice in the Twenty-First Century” on April 6, 2016.

 The panel brought together experts in the culture and politics of soccer to discuss the state of the sport in the US and around the world.
 In what ways is the game plagued by racism, sexism, homophobia, economic injustice, or other inequalities?
 How might soccer be a tool for social, political, and cultural change?
 The event was sponsored by the Clarke Forum for Contemporary Issues and the Critical Perspectives on Soccer and Social Justice Symposium.

-Dr. Marie Ribarich and Dr. Susan Conte presented an advanced workshop at the New York Mental Health Counseling Association Annual Conference in Albany on Sunday, April 17, 2016.
+Dr. Marie Ribarich, assistant professor of psychology, and Dr. Susan Conte, associate professor of guidance and counseling, in the Graduate School, presented an advanced workshop at the New York Mental Health Counseling Association Annual Conference in Albany on April 17, 2016.
 The workshop was entitled "High and Hurting: A Look at the Relationship between Substance Addiction and Self-Injury."
 A summary of the workshop from the convention program is below:

 Substance abuse and self-injury are behaviors prevalent among persons who have experienced significant trauma in their lives.
 This workshop will provide mental health counselors a comprehensive overview of the symptoms, risk factors, and treatment options for these behaviors with special emphasis on treatment for clients with comorbid symptomatology.